jss367/jss367.github.io/_posts/2020-06-12-Data-Augmentation-with-Albumentations.md

 To illustrate the data augmentation techniques, I'm going to use an image from the [semantic drone dataset from Kaggle](https://www.kaggle.com/bulentsiyah/semantic-drone-dataset#).
 Here's the [link to the original version](https://www.tugraz.at/index.php?id=22387).

-Let's read in the image.
+Let's read in an example image.

 ```python